project-sunbird/project-sunbird.github.io/pages/features-documentation/upload.md

     <th style="width:65%;">Screen</th>
  </tr>
  <tr>
     <td>1.
 Enter topic name or keyword in the search bar to search for content within the uploaded file.
 For example, if the file is a textbook and you want to view a particular chapter in the book. <br>2.
 View settings of the uploaded file is displayed on the right <br>3.
-Click the <strong>profile</strong> icon to change the profile type of the child/children who will be accessing the content on Genie <br>4.
+Click the <strong>profile</strong> icon to change the profile type of the child/children who will be accessing the content on Sunbird <br>4.
 Click <strong>upload</strong> icon to upload other content <br>5.
-Click <strong>download</strong> icon to download content
+Click <strong>download</strong> icon to download content <br>6.
-<br>6.
 Click <strong>Send for Review</strong> to send content for review <br>7.
 Click <strong>Save</strong> to save content
        </td>
       <td><img src="pages/features-documentation/images/upload_contentpreview.png"></td>
   </tr>